WilliamMarti/CCNA/CCNA/Network Automation/Network Automation.md

 **Data Plane** - All task involved in forwarding user data/traffic from one interface to another

-**Control Plane** - Function that build ARP/MAC Tables to control taffic flow
+**Control Plane** - Function that build ARP/MAC Tables to control traffic flow
 	Controls what Data Plane does.
 OSPF/STP don't control forwarding of data packets themselves

 In traditional networking the data and control planes are *distributed* among each network device